- Christine Ashburn

 Because, you know, the food itself is everything but ...

 "My mom came up with it," says chef/owner Brian Arnoff, proudly.
 "It was just an idea she had one day.
 We're gonna do everything."

 So it's not subtle.
 Nor is it very large—a sardine tin with about seven tables and a bar (or takeout counter, depending on the night) filling the black-and-white tile-floored dining room.
-Walk to the bathroom (or the 25-seat backyard patio, reopening in April) and get a sneak peek at your food preparation.
+Walk to the bathroom (or the 25-seat backyard patio) and get a sneak peek at your food preparation.
 It's knowingly cozy and appropriately Beacon, featuring comfort food with a twist for worldly folks who crave the unexpected.

 "At the end of the day it's a very casual environment," says Arnoff, the 29-year-old Poughkeepsie native who started his food-industry journey as a 15-year-old peeling potatoes and cutting onions in the prepared foods department at Adams Fairacre Farms.

 Soon Arnoff was pursuing a hospitality management degree at Boston University, and, before graduating in 2009, began working for Barbara Lynch, the second woman to ever win the James Beard Foundation Award for Outstanding Restaurateur.
 Arnoff soon joined the team that opened her Boston restaurant Sportello, a casual, modern Italian twist on the American diner experience.

 There are pieces of Lynch's Sportello—where homemade pastas are served in a counter-service style—in Arnoff's Kitchen Sink.